kartavkun/arch-osu-wine/README.md

 bash <(curl -fsSL https://raw.githubusercontent.com/kartavkun/arch-osu-wine/main/setup.sh)
 ```

+Also I highly recommend to use DE or WM with Xorg instead of Wayland.
+For example, [i3](https://i3wm.org/)
+For gaming laptop with hybrid graphics IS IMPORTANT

 ## Troubleshooting
 #### Audio is "farting"
 The problem is your CPU, is kinda slow, but you can fix it (probably)